 We will update our Charting library so you can customize its appearance via the DevExtreme Theme Builder.

-  Based on feedback, we will give you the ability to specify independent data sources for each chart series.
 We expect to support the following data update scenarios:

 We will also make certain to include uninterrupted navigation during data updates (you can zoom, scroll and explore a chart while it is updated in the background) and give you the ability to jump to your new data and view it in real-time.

 Based on feedback, we will also give you the ability to specify independent data sources for each chart series in v19.1 release.